Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: RELATED WORK

 To the best of our knowledge, most decentralized optimization algorithms are only applicable to doubly stochastic weight matrices which are, indeed, not easy to design or even impossible for certain graphs~\cite{gharesifard2010does}.
-The aforementioned algorithms~\cite{zhang2019fully, kungurtsev2021decentralized} based on gradient tracking strategy can work on two separate weight matrices (i.e., one being row stochastic and the other column stochastic) but require the two corresponding subgraphs to be both strongly-connected.
+The aforementioned algorithms~\cite{zhang2019fully, tian2020achieving, kungurtsev2021decentralized} based on gradient tracking strategy can work on two separate weight matrices (i.e., one being row stochastic and the other column stochastic) but require the two corresponding subgraphs to be both strongly-connected.
 Push-Pull methods~\cite{pu2020push} relax the above requirements and can work on two separate subgraphs as long as both contain a spanning tree and share a common root.
-This property admits great flexibility in designing the underlying network architecture, including popular structures such as Parameter Server, Ring and Gossip.
+This property admits great flexibility in designing the underlying network topology, including popular structures such as Parameter Server, Ring and Gossip.
 However, similar to APPG, Push-Pull methods work only for deterministic optimization problems.
+Recently, a robust variant of Push-Pull methods termed R-Push-Pull, was proposed in~\cite{pu2020robust}, which is robust against noisy information exchange over communication links.
+However, no any form of packet/message delay or loss is allowed in R-Push-Pull, due to its synchronous update mechanism.